YMCA Early Learning Readiness

 Data Analysis

-• Goal: To pilot the YMCA’s Early Learning Readiness Program (ELRP) within an economically disadvantaged housing community.
+1. Goal: To pilot the YMCA’s Early Learning Readiness Program (ELRP) within an economically disadvantaged community in need of access to early childhood supports and services.

-• The ELRP program is designed to bring families/caregivers and their children, birth to 5, into a community-based facility in partnership with the YMCA.
+2. The ELRP program was designed to bring families/caregivers and their children, birth to 5, into a community-based facility in partnership with the YMCA.
 The YMCA then offers these families parent/caregiver training and developmental work with their children to help prepare for school and improve social emotional learning.

-• The program is offered half-days, twice per week during the school year.
+3. The program is offered half-days, twice per week during the school year, and requires parent or caregiver participation alongside their child(ren).

-• The program seeks to bring in a total of 12 families/children, with most or all of them economically disadvantaged.
+4. The program sought to bring in a total of 12 families/children, with most or all of them economically disadvantaged.

-• At the midway point of our third and final year, the program is currently measuring several output measures:
+5. At the end our third and final year, the program assessed several measures:

-2. We are seeking to have at least 50% of our students reaching the benchmark cutoff scores for 3 out of 5 measures of the Ages and Stages Questionnaire (ASQ-3).
-As of December 2023, 100% of our children are at or above the benchmark, earning a “green” health score.
+3. We sought to have at least 50% of our students reaching the benchmark cutoff scores for 3 out of 5 measures of the Ages and Stages Questionnaire (ASQ-3).
+At program end, 100% of our children were at or above the benchmark, earning a “green” health score.

-3. We are also seeking to have 100% of families identified with a developmental challenge to receive a referral for 3rd party support.
-As of December 2023, we achieved 100% receiving the referral, earning a “green.”
+4. We also sought to have 100% of families identified with a developmental challenge to receive a referral for 3rd party support.
+At program end, we achieved 100% receiving the referral, earning a “green.”

-• We administered and scored our first qualitative satisfaction survey in the fall 2023 – with a goal of 80% satisfaction – for our families that will help inform us of ways to improve the program to get even better results.
+6. We administered and scored twos qualitative satisfaction surveys (fall 2023 and spring 2024) – with a goal of 80% satisfaction – for our families that will help inform us of ways to improve the program to get even better results.
 Our baseline survey scored 100% satisfaction, earning a “green” score.